Everything you need to know about 'Take Me Out' on Broadway, starring Jesse Williams and Jesse Tyler Ferguson

 - Davey Battle: Darren's religious best friend and a member of a rival baseball team, the Larks.
 He unwittingly encourages Darren to come out, telling him over drinks one day that he should "embrace his full self," but isn't as supportive as Darren expects.

 What awards has Take Me Out won?

-Take Me Out won awards for writing, directing, and acting upon its Broadway premiere in 2003.
+Take Me Out won awards for writing, directing, and acting upon its Broadway premiere in 2003, and the show repeated history in 2022.
 Here are the major awards Take Me Out has won.

-- Tony Awards: Take Me Out was nominated for four Tony Awards and won three: Best Play, Best Performance by a Featured Actor in a Play (for Denis O'Hare), and Best Direction of a Play (for Joe Mantello).
-Daniel Sunjata was also nominated for Best Featured Actor alongside his co-star.
+- 2003 Tony Awards: Take Me Out was nominated for four Tony Awards and won three: Best Play, Best Performance by a Featured Actor in a Play (for Denis O'Hare as Mason Marzac), and Best Direction of a Play (for Joe Mantello).
+Daniel Sunjata, as Darren Lemming, was also nominated for Best Featured Actor alongside his co-star.

 - Drama Desk Awards: Take Me Out won Best Play at the 2003 Drama Desk Awards, and O'Hare won for Outstanding Featured Actor in a Play in 2003.
 Take Me Out received six additional nominations, including one for Mantello as director, acting awards for Sunjata and Frederick Weller, and for set, sound, and lighting design.

 - Pulitzer Prize: Greenberg's play was a finalist for the 2003 Pulitzer Prize for Drama.